KhangarAnupama/UserAPI/README.md

 --------------------------------------------------------------------------------------------------------

-#TODO Things will be added in coming days..
+# TODO: Things to be added..

 1) Making Kafka operational (I am using a normal file to read and write data..)
 2) InfluxDB implementation remains, currently I am storing data in postgresDB.